bombasticSlacks/Aspirant/Game/Scientist.md

 ---
 ### Master

+#### Multitasker
+Once per downtime, you can opt to take a second combat action after your first or expedite / multitask two narrative actions.

 #### Vitruvian
 Your body is perfect and loses all scarring.
 Immune to poison, mutations you take don’t have any obvious signs.
 Going above your Max Toxicity temporarily doesn’t cause injury (though you still can’t take more modifications than that).